 Like “artificial intelligence” and “machine learning” before, “blockchain” is both a buzzword and a black box for many corporate officers, who are being asked to evaluate projects based on a hot concept they are still struggling to grasp.
-A Deloitte study found that 39% of executives at large companies had little or no knowledge of blockchain.
+A Deloitte study found that 39% of executives at large companies had little or no knowledge of blockchain or blockchain use cases.

 Holiday 2017 is wrapping up blockchain with a bow, and 2018 looks like a promising inflection point for the technology, thanks to increased concern over data security that peaked with the news of huge breaches at Yahoo and Equifax, among others.
 Retailers—which are particularly vulnerable during this high-traffic holiday period—have been experimenting with blockchain applications for controlling inventory since last year at this time, both to expedite shipments to stores and to prevent “shrinkage” of goods along the way.

 Merchants are also now leveraging the technology in their loyalty programs, to avoid common holiday scams such as return fraud and to protect customer data and avoid breaches.
 New blockchain-based loyalty programs, such as Loyyal and Blockpoint, have launched in time for this holiday season.

 “The more those things keep happening, consumers won’t want something new—they will force something new,” said Dustin Engel, general manager of the Advance Media Team, Analytics and Data Science at ad agency PMG.